Show Filters

 Phase 2 – Design: Developing the Roadmap

 Once you’ve identified where you need to focus, the next step is the design phase—determining what the organization needs to do differently to achieve its cost-reduction targets.
-This phase is where the team broadens, and the hands-on work begins.
-It should rely on the targets established by the executives but should include managers to ensure operational input is incorporated.
+This phase is where the team expands, and hands-on work commences.
+It should rely on the targets established by executives, but should also include managers to ensure that operational input is incorporated.

-Regardless of approach, cost-reduction initiatives need to be specific and actionable.
-We use a detailed template customized for each client’s project that includes assigned owners, key milestones, activities, risks, and offramps.
+Regardless of the approach, enterprise cost management initiatives must be specific and actionable.
+We use a detailed template customized for each client’s project that includes assigned owners, key milestones, activities, risks, and off-ramps.
 These initiatives should be sustainable and robust enough to survive leadership changes.
 There is also a key distinction here—the lifespan of the cost-reduction initiative.
-Certain initiatives may only result in savings over a short timeframe whereas others could eliminate costs indefinitely.
-Precisely and consistently measuring the cost savings will help leaders more accurately compare solutions and select the highest-value options.
+Specific initiatives may only result in savings over a short timeframe, whereas others could eliminate costs indefinitely.
+Precisely and consistently measuring the cost savings will help leaders compare solutions accurately and select the highest-value options.

 Phase 3 – Implement and Sustain: Making Initiatives Stick

-To sustain the change, it’s vital that initiatives don’t get discarded or revisited with each change in leadership.
+To sustain the change, enterprise cost reduction initiatives mustn’t get discarded or revisited with each change in leadership.
 This is often where cost-reduction initiatives get reshuffled, deprioritized, or lost altogether.
-A change in a cost initiative means the strategy established in phase one is no longer being pursued in the same way.
-Having strong governance that requires changes in cost initiatives to clear certain thresholds, e.g., defining impacts to strategy, can limit unnecessary changes and maintain momentum over the initiative’s lifespan.
-When making changes, leaders must ask themselves why and defend their position against the strategy in place.
+A change in a cost initiative means that the strategy established in Phase One is no longer being pursued in the same way.
+Having strong governance that requires changes in cost initiatives to clear certain thresholds, such as defining the impacts on strategy, can limit unnecessary changes and maintain momentum throughout the initiative’s lifespan.
+When making changes, leaders must ask themselves why they are making the changes and defend their position against the existing strategy.

 Questions to answer when changing a cost-reduction initiative: